 Worksheets and ideas to get students thinking about accuracy and prevision in science (GCSE and Key Stage 3)

 I used to get very confused over the terms accurate and precise.
 Accurate results are results that are close to the true value.
-In science we rarely know what the true value is so this can be quite a difficult concept to master.
+In science we rarely know what the true value is so this can be quite a difficult concept for students to think about – analogies, as we will see below, can help.

 A good analogy to help understand accuracy and precision is below.